The Jazz Guitarist's Survival Guide

 The practice of employing these reharmonization techniques help to deepen the harmonic vocabulary and understanding of how chord progressions really work for any jazz musicians.
-At times, you will find that many choose to blur the lines with regard to harmonic function, so to speak.
+At times, you will find that many choose to blur the lines in regard to harmonic function.

 This lesson addresses the substitution of harmony on a "chord-to-chord" basis and then moves onto more abstract concepts.